grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 - [Folder permissions](#folder-permissions)
 - [Adding generative AI features to dashboards](#set-up-generative-ai-features-for-dashboards)

-For more information about creating dashboards, refer to [Add and organize panels](../add-organize-panels).
+For more information about creating dashboards, refer to [Build dashboards][].

 ## Browse dashboards

 On the **Dashboards** page, you can browse and manage folders and dashboards.
 This includes the options to:

-- Create folders and dashboards
+- Create folders and dashboards.
 - Move dashboards between folders.
 - Delete multiple dashboards and folders.
 - Navigate to a folder.